HeadChiefHoncho/HungryHungryChildren/README.md

 ![alt text](https://media.giphy.com/media/1jl9FqhDSwoLHsecAH/giphy.gif)

 As of now, Hungry Hungry Children is only playable on Windows.
-To play, download the repository and open the executable in the root directory, titled "Team TBD Hungry Hungry Children.exe"!
+To play, download the repository and open the executable in the root directory, titled "Hungry Hungry Children.exe"!
+You can play the game with a keyboard or an xbox 360 controller, as of now other controllers are not supported.

 # Things We Didn't Get To